cse110-sp24-group31/cse110-sp24-group31/admin/meetings/050424-brainstorm.md

 ## Action Items:
-- Primarily Nikhil and Ishan working on the slide decks in order to present to the TA.
+- Primarily Nikhil and Ishan are working on the slide decks in order to present to the TA.
 Full access was made to everyone so if you can contribute, please do.
 - Everyone: get to know who you are working with and set up a basic shcedule that you plan on working with.
 - If time permits, search up which features are likely doable with our specifications to know which features we want to focus on.